 2021/22 will see the first performances of a number of works, including Sideshow (piano – UK), Couperin on the Road (flute, viola, and harp – US), White Book 3 (piano – US), Absolute Inwardness (piano – US), Dark Sonata (guitar duo – Finland), Hockney’s Shoes (saxophone quartet – Chile), and La Forêt (harpsichord – Finland).

 Recent CD releases include discs by Assi Karttunen (harpsichord), Rody van Gemert (guitar), the Ellipsos Saxophone Quartet, Mari Mantyla (decacorde), and London Blues 6, performed by Tom Kerstens, was included on a compilation CD put together by luthier Gary Southwell.
-Future recordings to be released in 2021/22 include a CD of Graham’s piano music (Paul Sánchez, Albert Kim – US), a disc of his guitar ensemble works (The Helsinki Guitar Duo, and others, Finland), and In Arcadia will be recorded in Japan.
+Recordings to be released in 2021/22 include a CD of Graham’s piano music (Paul Sánchez, Albert Kim – US), a disc of his guitar ensemble works (The Helsinki Guitar Duo, and others, Finland), and In Arcadia (Sayaka Noguchi – Japan).

 Graham has been the recipient of funding and awards from many organisations, including the Arts Council, Britten-Pears Foundation, PRS, RVW Trust, and the Lyn Foundation.
 His music is published by Composers Edition, Tonos Music, Forton Music, and EVC Music Publishing.